balatvm/redux-breakpoint/README.md

     breakpoint: state.breakpoint
   }
 }
 )
+export default connect(mapStateToProps,null)(ExampleComponent);
 ```

 That's all it takes.
 It's just one example.
 When your application grows, you might need more Components/Container to be aware of breakpoints.
-So it does makes sense to keep the Breakpoint in Store and the calculation logic in reducer.
-Then your component is free from the extra burden!!.
+So it does make sense to keep the breakpoint in store and the calculation logic in reducer.

 ## Available breakpoints
-   isExtraSmall, isSmall, isMedium, isLarge, isExtraLarge.
+   _isExtraSmall, isSmall, isMedium, isLarge, isExtraLarge_.
 (The breakpoint calculation is same as bootstrap's [breakpoint](https://v4-alpha.getbootstrap.com/layout/overview/).

    Apart from these store breakpoint variables,  _width_  and _height_ also available.
 So if you want your custom breakpoint logic, you can use these.